LPAndersson/uppsaladown/README.md

 Store your bibliography (as `bibtex` files) here.
 [This website](http://bibdesk.sourceforge.net/) may be helpful in generating the `bibtex` file in the correct format.
+But, in most journal databases, Google scholar etc., there is an option to view the reference in bibtex-format and so copy-pasting that into the bibtex file is usually enough.

 ### `figures/` and `data/`

 Store your figures and data here and reference them in your R Markdown files.

-## Structure of Thesis (Suggested)
+## Structure of Thesis

-In general, the HU suggests the following structure for the thesis, and what files in the template they correspond to:
+The template of the thesis comes with a default structure that may be useful in many cases, but that is not required.
+Discuss with you advisor what is a good structure for your thesis.

+The default structure is as follows:

 **Frontmatter:**